October is Breast Cancer Awareness Month. Time to break out your pink ribbons and read up on how to fight the disease with proactive knowledge.

 There are some different opinions on this one, so talk to your doctor (sensing a pattern?).
 The American Cancer Society recommends women with average risk should start getting annual mammograms at age 45.

 Depends who you ask.
 Some health care providers and resources recommend monthly self-exams, but others—including the American Cancer Society and the organization the CDC uses for breast cancer guidelines— say ‘eh, not necessary.’
 They don’t recommend self-exams for screening because of studies showing that self-exams do not decrease mortality.
 But still, many women and doctors think it can’t hurt to do a self-exam every month, and that getting to know the feel and shape of your breasts can help detect breast cancer.
-Premenopausal women (hello, millennials) are encouraged to do it toward the end of their period, when breasts are less tender.
+Thing to know: Breast cancer doesn’t always cause a lump you can feel, and there can be other symptoms to look out for.
+But premenopausal women (hello, millennials) are encouraged to conduct self-exams toward the end of their period, when breasts are less tender.
 Here’s a closer look at how to do a breast self-exam.

 Breast cancer awareness might seem like something that you can put on your future self’s to-do list.
 But because it’s the second most common cancer for women, it’s worth getting educated now so that you aren't surprised later.